ilan-pinto/ocm-vscode-extension/.github/CONTRIBUTING.md

 ### Project Layout

 - [src][10] contains the source code for the extension.
+- [tests][11] contains the sources for the unit tests.
-- [integration-tests][11] contains the sources for integration testing.
+- [integration-tests][12] contains the sources for integration tests.
-- [snippets][12] contains the snippets offered by the extension.
+- [snippets][13] contains the snippets offered by the extension.
-- [templates][13] contains template files for orchestrating new projects.
+- [templates][14] contains template files for orchestrating new projects.
+- [images][15] contains various images used throughout the project.
-- [test-workspace][14] used for integration testing, git is keeping it and ignoring its content.
+- [test-workspace][16] used for integration testing, git is keeping it and ignoring its content.

 ### NPM Scripts

 - `npm install` will install all the required modules for the project.
 - `npm run lint` will lint all _typescript_ sources.
 - `npm run tests` will run the unit tests.
-- `npm run build` will lint and compile the project.
+- `npm run build` will lint, test, and compile the project.
 - `npm run clean:build` will remove any pre-compiled sources before building.
 - `npm run integration-tests` will run the integration tests.
 - `npm run clean` will remove the compiled sources